drashti310/drashti310/README.md

 - 🌱 I’m currently also preparing **Azure Data Certificate.**

+- 🔍 Results-oriented Data Analyst with approximately 2 years of hands-on experience translating complex datasets into strategic insights.
+Adept in statistical analysis, data visualization, and machine learning, I have made substantial contributions to the success of diverse analytical projects.

 - 💬 Ask me about **Python, R, Excel, SQL, Cloud Computing, Power BI and Tableau, SPSS or SAS, Extract, transform, and load (ETL),  exploratory data analysis (EDA)**

 - 📫 How to reach me **drashti31016@gmail.com**